* This is the Consumer Version. *

 Symptoms of ricin and abrin poisoning vary by route of exposure.
 Within 4 to 8 hours of inhalation exposure, people develop cough, respiratory distress, and fever.
 Many organs are progressively affected over the next 12 to 24 hours, culminating in respiratory failure and often death.
 No specific antidote or antitoxin is available, and treatment focuses on supporting the person's breathing.

 Staphylococcal enterotoxin B is one of 7 enterotoxins (toxins acting in the intestine) produced by the bacteria called Staphylococcus aureus.
-Staphylococcal enterotoxin B is responsible for staphylococcal food poisoning when ingested (see Staphylococcal Food Poisoning).
+Staphylococcal enterotoxin B is responsible for staphylococcal food poisoning when ingested (see page Staphylococcal Food Poisoning).
 Mass casualties could result from deliberate contamination of food but also from inhalation of an aerosol form of the toxin.

 Symptoms typically occur 1 to 12 hours after ingestion and 2 to 12 hours (with a range of 1.5 to 24 hours) after inhalation.
 After initial flu-like symptoms of fever, chills, headache, and muscle aches, subsequent symptoms depend on the route of exposure.
 Ingestion causes nausea, vomiting, and diarrhea for 1 to 2 days.
 Inhalation causes cough, chest pain, and often nasal irritation and congestion.
 Eye inflammation (conjunctivitis) can result from contact of the aerosol with the eyes.
 Inhalation can rarely cause death.
 In survivors, fever may persist up to 5 days and cough for 4 weeks.
 Special laboratory tests may help doctors confirm the diagnosis.
 Doctors aim treatment efforts at relieving the person's symptoms.